 Nov.
-14, Dec.
+14 , Dec.
 8, 14 9 a.m. - 1 p.m., 1 - 5 p.m.
 McDowell Center, room 105

-Are you planning to transfer to the University of Michigan: Literature.
-Science, and the Arts?
+Are you planning to transfer to the University of Michigan: Literature, Science, and the Arts?
 No need to make the trip to their campus.
 You can meet with one of their academic advisors right here at Schoolcraft and learn more about their process, requirements and program offerings.

 Advisors will be able to meet with students individually to discuss specific information about programs and transfer options.
-Simply sign in at the Advising office, in the walk-in advising service is available to any current Schoolcraft student.
+Simply sign in at the Advising office, in the McDowell Center, room 105.
+This walk-in advising service is available to any current Schoolcraft student.
+Students will be seen on a first-come first-seen basis.
+If you have any questions call 734-462-4429.